 Soul music predominated, but with a smattering of the old stuff: blues like Jimmy Reed’s Shame Shame Shame and Scratch My Back by Slim Harpo and a few others from the past scene made it through to the new era, but some like I’m A Lover Not a Fighter by Lazy Lester: even though – it was “built for speed”…

 It is true to say that many dancers fuelled their all night sessions with amphetamines.
 You must remember that these were legally prescribed at the time for anything from depression or a pick me up (mother’s little Helper) to a slimming aid and were often available from the home medicine chest (I kid you not).
+Some of the pills were straight amphetamines which had been used regularly during the Second World War to help energy levels of troops in combat (on all sides).
+In the sixties they would be sometimes combined with other drugs such as sedatives to prevent too much of a ‘come down’.
+When drug companies today are hauled through the courts for compensation due to the side effects and addiction properties of some of their products, they had free reign in the sixties to experiment as and when they wanted and with the full backing of the doctors at the time who prescribed them as if they were sweets.

 Everyone introduced themselves by their Christian name followed by the town they had come from.
 A sort of very friendly togetherness: these days this is seen as well known effect of amphetamine use.